Get,

 Dr. Smita Barode, B.A.M.S, M.S.

-Side Effects of Harad:
+Side Effects of Harad

 Also, avoid using harad for its health benefits without consulting your healthcare provider.
 It will help you avoid side effects.

-Precautions to Take with Harad:
+Precautions to Take with Harad

 Here are some general precautions that you need to take while using harad.

-• Harad needs to be carefully used by lean people, people on fast, people with depression, pitta (pitta has the characteristics of a hot and light body), or severe weakness.
+• Harad needs to be carefully used by lean people, people on a fast, people with depression, pitta (pitta has the characteristics of a hot and light body), or severe weakness.

 • Elderly, children and breastfeeding women should carefully use harad only after consultation with an Ayurvedic physician.